Epistimio/orion/docs/src/install/core.rst

 algorithms are available in the :doc:`plugin section </plugins/install>`, their installation is also done through ``pip``.

+Afterwards, we recommend to :doc:`select a database </install/database>` for Oríon to use unless you're comfortable with the default option.

 .. _PyPI: https://pypi.org/project/orion/

 Bleeding edge